 This is very important: Don’t forget to focus on investing in your own personal development (you are your best asset) and teach your children to do the same.
 Generational wealth isn’t just about money.
 Private family banking works best when you have the financial education to optimize your money and teach your children to do the same.

 One of the ways you can teach children to bank for themselves is by getting them their own whole life insurance policies.
 Paradigm Life CEO Patrick Donohoe outlines how to do this (and why you should) in this article: The Most Valuable Benefit of Life Insurance for Children.

 Likewise, you can also take out insurance policies on your spouse and sometimes your parents.
 The more policies in the family bank, the greater your banking power.
 Overtime, the interest and dividends in one policy grow sufficiently to cover the policy premiums of another in perpetuity and the remaining death benefit(s) can be placed in certain types of family trusts, growing wealth exactly the same way the Rockefeller family and other wealthy families have.

 Remember, private family banking isn’t just for the ultra-rich, and it’s never too late to readjust your finances and start putting your money into a whole life policy.

 At Paradigm Life, we work with hundreds of individuals from all ages and all economic backgrounds to help them set up their own family banks.
-We’ve helped thousands of families in all 50 states, and we can’t wait to help you too.
-Schedule a free consultation with a Wealth Strategist today to explore the possibilities of wealth through your private family banking system.
+We’ve helped thousands of families in all 50 states, and we can’t wait to help you too. with a Wealth Strategist today to explore the possibilities of wealth through your private family banking system.